Easy Smoked Pork Loin

 Instructions

 - Preheat pellet grill to 220 degrees Fahrenheit.
-We used competition blend pellets in the pellet grill.

 - Rub the entire pork loin with dry rub or Sweet and Smoky Rub.
 After applying rub let sit at room temperature for a half hour.